 The DELTA is open to people from all language backgrounds.
 All participants must have native speaker proficiency, written and spoken, that enables them to follow the course and complete all assessed and non-assessed elements successfully.

 Ideally, applicants should:

-- have at least two years’ full-time (1,200 hours) experience of teaching English to a variety of levels within the past five years.
+- have at least one years’ full-time (1,200 hours) experience of teaching English to a variety of levels within the past five years.

 - be able to prove a range of teaching experience in different contexts and at different levels.

 - be a graduate and have an initial teaching qualification (i.e. CELTA, Trinity Cert TESOL or equivalent)

 - have a standard of English that will enable you to teach at a range of levels (native-speaker proficiency, such as C2, CPE or IELTS 8+)